Nintendo officially reveals new 3D platformer Kirby and the Forgotten Land

 Still, for fans of the pink ball that’s capable of sucking up nearly anything, it’s cool to see the franchise finally making a comeback.

-Nintendo says that Kirby and the Forgotten Land will release in Spring 2022 for the Switch
+Kirby and the Forgotten Land will release in Spring 2022 for the Switch.